Nebraska 4-H

 The Nebraska 4-H Horse Stampede offers a variety of 4-H horse contests that do not require live animals, including public speaking, demonstration, quiz bowl, art, and photography contests.
 Youth have the opportunity to display their equine knowledge through these contests both as an individual and as part of a team.
 The 4-H Horse Stampede is held annually at the UNL Animal Science Complex in Lincoln, Nebraska.
-This year's event will be held Saturday, March 23, 2024.
+This year's event will be held Saturday, March 29, and Sunday, March 30, 2025.

-There is a $10 entry fee per participant and a $10 office fee per exhibitor.
+There is a $10 entry fee per participant, a $20 office fee per exhibitor, and a $5 fee for lunch for those participating in horse judging and hippology.
 Event shirts are also available for pre-order.
-All orders, fees, and entry forms must be submitted online by March 4, 2024.
+All orders, fees, and entry forms must be submitted online by Friday, February 28, 2025.
 All art and photography exhibits must be dropped off at check-in on the day of the event (see schedule for details).

 Nebraska 4-H Horse show dress code is required for all in-person contests.
 Please see pages 23-24 of the Nebraska 4-H Horse Show and Judging Guide for details.
 Exception: No hats or headgear are permitted.

-Lunch and T-shirt: If you are a coach, parent, family member and would like a Stampede t-shirt or lunch please use the following link to place an order: Stampede Additional T-Shirt & Lunch Orders
+If you are a coach, parent, family member and would like a Stampede T-Shirt please use the following link to place an order:

 Superintendent: Kate Pulec